 Mid Week Meet Ups are off campus and is an opportunity for the youth to connect and deepen their relationships.

-The current meeting location is at the bookstore, “A Seat at the Table” on Thursdays at 6:00pm.
+Email the office for the current meeting location.
 If you need transportation or would like more information you can talk to the youth director, Deb, or contact the church office.

 The Adult Chancel Choir provides choral music for the 8:30 a.m. which has been the traditional Sunday worship service.

 We also perform at the church’s annual Christmas Dessert Concert and provide special music at some of the evening services during Advent and Lent.
 The choir is open to youth and adults of all voice ranges and abilities who enjoy singing.
 No prior experience or auditions are required and, although the ability to read music is helpful, it is not required.

 We rehearse weekly.
 Childcare is provided, upon request.
 Our rehearsals are fun as well as productive and new members are always welcome.